Chilean wine: Coquimbo Region

 It lies within the narrowest part of Chile, where the Andes meet the Coastal Range and consists of two sectors, Illapel and Salamanca.
 There are no wineries in either of these sectors, but vines planted on the rocky, foothill soils produce small quantities of high quality Syrah and Cabernet Sauvignon grapes with high acidity and low pH, which is increasing wine producers' interest in the area.

-Only one brand of wine, De Martino Syrah, currently holds the DO of "Choapa Valley".